8.12.8. STRUDEL-08 — Effects & Filters

-Strudel splits effects into two groups, distinguished by where they live in the signal graph:
+Strudel splits effects into two groups, distinguished by where they live in the signal graph (the same table appears in tutorial 07):

 Setters |